Yolk239/ciao-mondo/README.md

-# hello-world
+# HavingFun
-This process is for practicing the GitHub Flow.
-My name is Daya.
-I'm 26 years old.
-I'm from Bronx, NY.
+This is what a terrible github repository looks like.
+Leave me alone, I'm a broke grad student trying to have fun.